Policies, Terms, and Privacy

 There are no limits on the above services.
 You can have an unlimited number of endpoints, make as many transfers as you want, and transfer as much data as you want.

 There are also some services provided by Globus, which are not currently available:

 These are add-ons that allow Globus to interact directly with non-POSIX data stores.
-Connectors currently exist (or are planned) for Amazon S3, Box, Ceph RADOS, Google Drive, Hadoop HDFS HGST ActiveScale, HPSS, and Spectra Logic BlackPearl.
+Connectors currently exist (or are planned) for Amazon S3 (including S3-compatible storage systems), Box, Ceph RADOS, Google Cloud Storage, Google Drive, Hadoop HDFS, HGST ActiveScale, HPSS, and Spectra Logic BlackPearl.

-Our subscription does not currently include support for any of these connectors.
-We are looking for groups interested in helping cover the cost of licensing connectors for campus use.
+Stanford has licensed some of these add-ons.
+We are looking for groups interested in helping cover the cost of licensing the remaining connectors for campus use.
 If your group is interested, please reach out!

 Who can use it?

 The free Globus services can be used by anyone.
 If you have a SUNetID, you should feel free to use it to access Globus services.